-As of December 2020, only health care workers and those 65 and up have been eligible for COVID-19 vaccines in Florida.
-Some states may soon extend eligibility to immunocompromised patients so many families are wondering what that means for their child who may receive care at Johns Hopkins All Children’s Hospital.
-Allison Messina, M.D., chair of the Division of Infectious Disease and medical director of Infection Prevention at Johns Hopkins All Children’s, answers common questions we’re hearing from families about the COVID-19 vaccine.
+With the state of Florida opening vaccine eligibility to those 12 and older for Pfizer and 18 and older for the Moderna vaccine, many families are wondering what that means for their child.
+Allison Messina, M.D., chair of the Division of Infectious Disease and medical director of Infection Prevention at Johns Hopkins All Children’s Hospital, answers common questions we’re hearing from families about the COVID-19 vaccine.

 Are COVID-19 vaccines available for patients at Johns Hopkins All Children’s Hospital?

-COVID-19 vaccines are not authorized yet for children under the age of 16 and not available for Johns Hopkins All Children’s Hospital patients at this time.
+After FDA authorization, the state decides how to distribute the COVID-19 vaccine for those eligible.
 Our health system is actively monitoring and assessing all information on these vaccines and will provide information and updates to our patients and the public as quickly as we can on this page.

 When will COVID-19 vaccines be available to kids and will it be safe?